Choosing the Right Photographer

 You're not spending the rest of your life with your photographer (you've found that special person already), but you should ask yourself can I spend a day with them?

 Unlike any other supplier you hire, photographers are arguably going to be spending the most time with you - with videographers coming in a close second.
 I'm with my couples from around 11am through to 9pm at night usually - that's a lot of time to spend with someone you barely know.
-I'll be there when your dress is put on, when your mum or dad sees you for the first time in your outfit.
+I'll be there when you step into your dress, when your mum and dad burst into tears of joy at seeing you in your outfit for the very first time.
+When you are kissing your new spouse and being intimate during couples portraits, you'll want to have someone who doesn't intimidate your or make you feel like you can't be yourselves.

 Some photographers will have a more extrovert presence in the room, some more introvert - and some, like me, are in between.
 You'll want to hire a photographer who is going to match your energy.
 My style is to be there amongst the action, chipping in with ideas when needed, laughing at the jokes - and throwing some in myself - as well as offering guidance and support to anyone who needs it.
 My approach puts everyone at ease and enables them to relax around me as they would a friend - and means they become less and less aware of me as the day progresses.